 One often hears the phrase “technology is your friend” To what extent the friendliness/support is, in being a most effective “companion” to assist you to cope with your daily activities or business plans depends on how you embrace it.

-A digital signature is an electronic, encrypted, stamp of authentication on digital information such as e-mail messages, macros, or electronic documents.
-A signature confirms that the information originated from the signer and has not been altered, rendering it legally binding.
+A digital signature is an electronic, encrypted, stamp of authentication on online information such as e-mail messages, macros, or electronic documents.
+It confirms that the information originated from the signer and has not been altered, rendering it legally binding.

-You are able to organize your calendars and contacts such that accessibility is always at hand if one needs to get in touch with your contacts be it in the office or lounging around a park, watching your children play; even on board/at the underground train station.
+We can now easily get in touch with our contacts: be it in the office or lounging around a park, watching your children play; even on board/at the underground train station.

-There are indeed other advantages to assist with decluttering emails. (solving the frustration of unimportant mails getting in the way of the ones you need to access frequently); a clutter service offered by Office 365.
+There are indeed other advantages to assist with decluttering emails.
+To alleviate the frustration of unimportant mails getting in the way of the ones you need to access frequently, a clutter service offered by Office 365.

-Additionally, to avoid retaining important attachments in emails, one can, with a click, save large file attachments to your cloud storage – freeing up space in your mailbox in the process.
+Additionally, to avoid retaining important attachments, and clogging up space on your mailbox, you can with a click, save large file attachments to your cloud storage.

-Here is a checklist when shopping around for a good email solution – whether cloud-based or on-premise.
-It should allow you to benefit from the following:
+Here is a checklist when shopping around for a good email solution:

 • A decent sized mailbox – with archiving ability – 50GB is the new standard size (don’t get short-changed!).

-• Sync emails, calendar and contacts onto multiple devices – and it must always work!
+• Should sync emails, calendar and contacts onto multiple devices – and it must always work!

-• Customizable domain (.com or .net or any other you have bought) with the option to add more domains plus few email aliases. (info@ …sales@ etc).
+• Customizable domain (a .com or .net or any other you have bought), with the option to add more domains plus few email aliases. (info@ …sales@ etc).

-• Sync to an active directory – to keep user profiles and allow for ease of single sign-on or extra security features like two-factor authentication (prevents unauthorised people from accessing your emails by pairing to your phone via an SMS code).
+• Sync to an active directory – to keep user profiles and allow for ease of single sign-on or extra security features like two-factor authentication (This prevents unauthorised people from accessing your emails by pairing to your phone via an SMS code).

-• Finally, the mailbox (since you are storing contact details or using it along with a CRM or ERP solution) should be GDPR-compatible.
+• The mailbox (since you are storing contact details or using it along with a CRM or ERP solution) should be GDPR-compatible.

-• The ability to add features in future, like extra archiving space, advanced threat protection and enterprise voicemail (phone to email) capability.
+• Finally, it should provide the ability to add features in future, like extra archiving space, advanced threat protection and enterprise voicemail (phone to email) capability.
 These are signs of a good email solution/offer.